Applicable authorisations for biocidal products

 Authorisation in accordance with the simplified authorisation procedure can be applied for for products that contain active substances listed in Annex I of the Biocidal Products Regulation and that meet the criteria set out in Article 25 of the Biocidal Products Regulation.

-Amendments of authorisations
+Changes of authorisations

-Amendments of authorisations for approved products in accordance with the Biocidal Products Regulation are divided into three types:
+Changes of authorisations for approved products in accordance with the Biocidal Products Regulation are divided into three types:

 - Administrative change means an amendment of an existing authorisation of a purely administrative nature involving no change to the properties or efficacy of the biocidal product or biocidal product family.